Revised April 2022

 On the bridge at the crossroads (crossriver?) between Portugal and Spain in my Altra Timp Trail shoes.

 Most of the people I met and saw on my journey were wearing either running shoes or trail shoes, but there were some folks wearing hiking boots.
 My suggestion would be first and foremost, wear whatever is most comfortable for you!
 If you have tried and true footwear that you love and trust for walking and hiking distances, go for it.
 But if you’re shopping for something specifically for hiking The Way, there’s no need to get sturdy, heavy-duty hiking boots.
 I walked in Altra Timp Trail hiking shoes, and my friend Theresa wore Brooks running shoes.
 We both carried Chaco sport sandals in our packs as our backup shoes, but wore those only perhaps 10% of the time on The Way, but 100% as our walking-around shoes after arriving at our destination each day.
 And you know that you need to wear your new shoes at home to try them out before bringing them on a walk of this distance, right?
-REI and Hoka One-One are two companies that will let you buy shoes and wear them, and return if needed.
-After all, how do you know if a shoe or boot is going to be awesome unless you try it out on a real hike??
+REI and Hoka are two companies that will let you buy shoes, wear them, and return if needed.
+After all, how do you know if a shoe or boot is going to be awesome unless you try it out on a real hike?? 🤷🏻♀️

 Socks…🧦

 Make sure to have good quality merino wool socks – don’t skimp and DON’T bring cotton socks!
-Wool wicks moisture, doesn’t get stinky and magically stays cool or warm.
+Wool wicks moisture, it doesn’t get stinky and magically stays cool or warm.

 I wore Injini brand merino wool toe socks, (super sexy, I know!) because my last two toes like to crawl over each other and not stay in their proper place which causes blisters – the toe socks were a great way to keep them separated and prevent them from creating friction (and friction is what creates blisters!)
 If your toes tend to do this as well, there are little silicone “sleeves” you can slip over the offending toe to keep it separate from the next one and you can buy these online or in pharmacies.